Ri Yong-ho (diplomat): Career

-Ri was appointed as Minister of Foreign Affairs on 9 May 2016.
+Ri was appointed Minister of Foreign Affairs on 9 May 2016.
 His promotion came after the 7th Congress of the Workers' Party of Korea, which made him a full member of the Central Committee and an alternate member of the Politburo.
 Previously, since 28 September 2010, he had been an alternate member of the Central Committee.
 Ri is also a deputy to the 14th Supreme People's Assembly, representing the 371st Electoral District (Unha).

 In August 2017, amid heightened tensions on the Korean Peninsula, Ri took part in a rare multilateral meeting with foreign ministers at a summit meeting in Manila, Philippines.
 Ri negotiated with his South Korean, Chinese, and Russian counterparts, making the meeting only two parties – the United States and Japan – short of the makeup of the six-party talks.
 On 7 August, Ri said that his country will never negotiate away North Korea's nuclear weapons.

 On 23 September 2017, Ri attended the UN General Assembly and gave a speech in which he remarked that Donald Trump is "chastised even by the American people as 'Commander in Grief', 'Lying King', [and] 'President Evil'."
 Subsequently, he was made a full member of the Politburo.
 According to Michael Madden of Johns Hopkins University, "Ri can now be safely identified as one of North Korea's top policy makers ...
 Even if he has informal or off the record meetings, Ri's interlocutors can be assured that whatever proposals they proffer will be taken directly to the top".

 In August 2019, Ri condemned the 2019 Hong Kong protests, stating: "North Korea fully supports the stand and measures of China to defend the sovereignty, security and territorial integrity of the country and safeguard the prosperity and stability of Hong Kong, and concerns about foreign forces interference in Hong Kong issue."